armory/docs/content/en/continuous-deployment/feature-status/deprecations/cf-support-spec.md

 - No strategy
 - Highlander
-- Blue/Green (also known as Red/Black)
+- Blue/Green (formerly known as Red/Black in Spinnaker)
-- Rolling Blue/Green (also known as Rolling Red/Black)
+- Rolling Blue/Green (formerly known as Rolling Red/Black in Spinnaker)
 - Canary